OpenNebula/docs/source/administration/authentication/ldap.rst

         # for Active Directory use this user_field instead
         #:user_field: 'sAMAccountName'

+        # field name for group membership, by default it is 'member'
+        #:group_field: 'member'

+        # user field that that is in in the group group_field, if not set 'dn' will be used
+        #:user_group_field: 'dn'

+        # Generate mapping file from group template info
+        :mapping_generate: true

+        # Seconds a mapping file remain untouched until the next regeneration
+        :mapping_timeout: 300

+        # Name of the mapping file in OpenNebula var diretory
+        :mapping_filename: server1.yaml

+        # Key from the OpenNebula template to map to an AD group
+        :mapping_key: GROUP_DN

+        # Default group ID used for users in an AD group not mapped
+        :mapping_default: 1

     # this example server wont be called as it is not in the :order list
     server 2: